 Hard to say what’s going on with the puck in this imaginatively enhanced German photo-illustration of Canada’s first meeting with the United States at the 1932 Lake Placid Olympics.
 If the teams did indeed play the game batting about the lid of a teapot, it’s not something the newspapers noticed.
-What we do know is that this was the opening outing of Canada’s least-dominant Olympics to date, even if they did — spoiler alert — end up grabbing gold.
+What we do know is that this was the opening outing of Canada’s least-dominant Olympics up to that point, even if they did — spoiler alert — end up grabbing gold.

 Against the U.S., the Winnipegs may have been thrown off by the fact that the game was played outdoors.
 Goalie Bill Cockburn had sun glaring in his eyes, and the team in general was (said The Globe) “as nervous as an amateur theatrical troupe on ‘the big night.’”
 Also, did I mention that the rink was disconcertingly small?